 On the previous two trips, I hadn’t had much trouble with the altitude, but I took my pulse oximeter along out of curiosity.
 At the VIS, I took a measurement of 92% oxygen saturation.
 The previous trips must have improved my acclimatization.

 At the staff residence complex, I met my host, David Woodworth.
-David came to Hawaii years earlier and loved the place on site.
+David came to Hawaii years earlier and loved the place on sight.
 As he put it, “I got to Hawaii and then decided I had to find a way to stay here.”
 He’s worked at a grade school teaching mathematics, at the University of Hawaii, and then for the CFHT Corporation, starting out as a telescope operator.
 Automation cut into operator positions, so David upgraded his skills and became a remote observer.
 In that capacity, he doesn’t have research projects per se, but he handles queued observations and assesses the images he acquires.

 David’s also taken an interest in the geology and archaeology of the Big Island.
 He’s got a lot of background to share, and he’s a natural story-teller.
 It’s a shame David hasn’t written a book or hosted a documentary.